[page under construction, trying to include other lgbt+ related things and improve the intro]

 An umbrella term for people whose gender identity and/or expression differs from that of their sex assigned at birth.
 Transgender people may or may not alter their bodies to better fit with their gender identity through means such as hormones or surgery.
+None of these things are requirements for being trans.
 Some intersex people identify as transgender but the two are not the same.
 Should only be used as an adjective e.g. ‘transgender people’.
 The word “Transgendered” is used by some people but is not strictly grammatically correct and its use is therefore discouraged.

 The antonym of transgender.
 Used to describe those whose gender identity is congruent with their sex assigned at birth.
 Should only be used as an adjective e.g. ‘cisgender people’.

 There is some resistance to this term from transphobic people who think that the word is unnecessary (this parallels the resistance there was to the word “heterosexual” when non-straight people started using it).
 If someone is objecting to being called cis on those grounds, or that they would prefer to be called “normal” or “biological”, then this is an exception to the rule about not pushing identities on people.

 Such protestations exist to indicate that trans people are not normal or legitimately their gender (as they are the only ones in need of a qualifier), and are transphobic.

 Transsexual people are those who identify with the opposite binary gender to their sex assigned at birth and seek to live permanently in this gender role.
 This is often accompanied by with strong rejection of their physical primary and secondary sex characteristics and a wish to align their body with their preferred gender.
 Transsexual people might intend to undergo, be undergoing or have undergone gender reassignment treatment (which may or may not involve hormone therapy or surgery).
 Should only be used as an adjective.
 Not all people who fit this definition identify with it.
 Describe people with the terms they use to describe themselves.